-Combining an interest in psychology with a passion for sports, sports psychologists improve the performance of sporting professionals at all levels, from amateur teams to professional athletes
+Combining an interest in psychology with a passion for sports, sports psychologists improve the performance of everyone from amateurs to professional athletes

 What is sports psychology?

-Strictly speaking, sports psychology and exercise psychology are two separate domains but they are often referred to jointly.
+Strictly speaking, sports psychology and exercise psychology are two separate areas but they are often referred to jointly.